 Sales and Marketing

-Beyond North America, Lowe's has also been trying to differentiate itself from its rivals by forming strategic partnerships with select suppliers, including GE (appliances), Stainmaster (carpets), and Pella (windows), to offer brand-name merchandise in its stores.
+Lowe's has also been trying to differentiate itself from its rivals by forming strategic partnerships with select suppliers, including Stainmaster (carpets), and Pella (windows), to offer brand-name merchandise in its stores.
 It's also trying to attract more female customers, who, the company claims, call the shots on about 80% of home improvement decisions.
-To make its big-box stores appealing, the company makes effective use of lighting and signage and caters to women and baby boomers with an attractive store layout.
+To make its big-box stores appealing, Lowe's makes effective use of lighting and signage and caters to women and baby boomers with an inviting store layout (as opposed to Home Depot's more industrial look).
 The retailer has also increased the number of sales representatives working the floor on weekends, its peak shopping period.